-- Nationality/citizenship: You must be a citizen of Malaysia. - Education/residency: You must have been resident in and have been educated in Malaysia for at least five of the last ten years. - Age: You must meet either of the below criteria: - i.
-You must be aged 18-23 on 1st October 2024 (i.e. you must have been born after 1 October 2000 and before 2 October 2006). - OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
-You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997) AND you must also have completed your first undergraduate degree on or after 1 October 2023. - A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
-In ambiguous cases, the decision of the National Secretary is final. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that - at a minimum - meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.
+- Nationality/citizenship: You must be Syrian, Jordanian, Lebanese or Palestinian or you must be a legal permanent/temporary resident in Syria, Jordan, Lebanon or Palestine. - Education/residency: You must have been resident in or have received at least 5 years of education in Syria, Jordan, Lebanon, the West Bank, Gaza or Israel. - The National Secretary and selection committee will consider some discretion in the case of Syrian applicants, please get in touch early on describing your situation for further advice. - Age: You must meet either of the below criteria: - i.
+You must be aged 18-25 on 1st October 2024 (i.e. you must have been born after 1 October 1998 and before 2 October 2006).

+OR (for older candidates)

+- ii.
+You must be under the age of 27 on 1st October 2024 (i.e. have been born after October 1997) AND EITHER you must have completed your first undergraduate degree on or after 1 October 2023, OR the national context led to disruptions throughout your undergraduate education, thereby prolonging the time needed to complete your degree - A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
+In ambiguous cases, the decision of the National Secretary is final. - These will be considered on a case by case basis, you should be in touch with the National Secretary if in doubt. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that at a minimum meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.